 When the Women’s Visionary Congress was founded 10 years ago things were very different for people who use psychedelics for healing and consciousness exploration.
 The War on Drugs was in full force, and so relatively few people felt comfortable speaking publicly about...read more

 For the past several years, presenters and participants at WVC gatherings have been engaged in a very interesting discussion about the ongoing mass-market commercialization of psychoactive substances and efforts to regulate them.
 As an increasing number of people...read more

-WVC acknowledges that a growing number of people throughout the world are participating in ceremonies that use psychoactive substances.
-We recognize that these rituals can offer participants opportunities for deep healing and self-knowledge.
-Our community is also...read more
+DOWNLOAD A PRINTABLE .PDF OF THE SAFETY TIPS WVC acknowledges that a growing number of people throughout the world are participating in ceremonies that use psychoactive substances.
+We recognize that these rituals can offer participants opportunities for deep healing...read more

 I have just returned from Canada where I attended WVC's third annual Shaman Woman, Plant Medicine and Psychedelics Salon at Simon Fraser University in downtown Vancouver.
 Organized by Eleonora Molnar, the Director of WVC Canada, the event included a series of...read more